IBTechRaj/Tic-tac-toe/README.md

 ## Description
 A console game using Ruby language.

 ** Two Players alternatively put X's and O's to fill out the board.
-If a player fill the board with its dedicated three consecutive symbol horizontally or vertically or diagonally before his opponent, it is a win.
+If a player fill the board with its dedicated three consecutive symbols horizontally or vertically or diagonally before his opponent, it is a win.
 For more information [https://en.wikipedia.org/wiki/Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) **

 ## Technology Used
 <ul>